Kerman: Media

-Kerman is the media hub of the Kerman Province.
-Several newspapers are published in the city, such as Kerman Emruz (Kerman Today) and Bidari.
+Kerman is the media hub of the Kerman province.
+Newspapers are published in the city, such as Kerman Emruz (Kerman Today) and Bidari.
 Hadis–Pasargad is a weekly newspaper.
 Kerman has a 24-hour TV channel known as the Kerman Channel or Channel 5.
 The city also has a radio station.

 Transportation

 Kerman is on the Tehran, Bandar Abbas and Zahedan route.
 Ayatollah Hashemi Rafsanjani Airport is considered one of Iran's main airports.
 It has daily and weekly flights to Tehran, Ahwaz, Yazd, Esfahan, Bandar Abbas, Mashhad and Shiraz.
 Also, the Trans-Iranian Railway passes through this city.
 Kerman's newly built bus terminus, Adineh, opened in May 2013.

 Metro and Tram

 Kerman's Metro had been approved by the government cabinet and was meant to cover large parts of the metropolitan area in Kerman, but the project's operations were cancelled due to several issues.
-Later it was heard that a tram project would replace the Metro project, but this project has not been launched yet.

-In 2017, it was announced that Metro and Tramway would both be used in Kerman with two lines in each system.

 Chabahar–Zahedan Railway

 In May 2016, during Indian Prime Minister Narendra Modi's trip to Iran, agreement was signed to develop two berths at Port of Chabahar and to build new Chabahar–Zahedan railway, as part of North–South Transport Corridor, by Indian Railways' public sector unit Ircon International.

-The establishment of the port of Chabahar's connection to the country's railway plan, is under study and consideration.
-With the completion of the Kerman–Zahedan railway and its connection to the port of Chabahar, this port will connect to the Trans-Iranian Railway.